NilSagor/python3_tutorial_en/8-Algorithm/stack/article.md

 		def peek(self):
-			''' returns top item from the stack but does  not remove it. it needs no parameters and the stack is not modified '''
+			''' returns top item from the stack but does  not remove it. it needs no parameters and the stack is not modified ''' return self.items[len(self.items) -1]

+		def size(self):
+			''' returns the number of items on the stack.
+It needs no parameters and returns an integer''' return len(self.items)